 No driver found to have an alcohol concentration of 0.02 or greater but less than 0.04 shall perform safety-sensitive functions for at least twenty-four (24) hours following administration of the test.
-The school district will not take any action under this policy other than removal from safety-sensitive functions based solely on test results showing an alcohol concentration of less than 0.04 but may take action otherwise consistent with law and the policies of the school district.
+The charter school will not take any action under this policy other than removal from safety-sensitive functions based solely on test results showing an alcohol concentration of less than 0.04 but may take action otherwise consistent with law and policy of the charter school.

-G. Prescription Drugs/Cannabinoid Products
+G. Prescription Drugs

-A driver shall inform the driver's supervisor if at any time the driver is using a controlled substance pursuant to a physician's prescription.
-The physician's instructions shall be presented to the school district upon request.
+A driver shall inform his or her supervisor if at any time the driver is using a controlled substance pursuant to a physician's prescription.
+The physician's instructions shall be presented to the charter school upon request.
 Use of a prescription drug shall be allowed if the physician has advised the driver that the prescribed drug will not adversely affect the driver's ability to safely operate a CMV.
 Use of medical cannabis is prohibited notwithstanding the driver's enrollment in the patient registry.
 Use of nonintoxicating cannabinoids or edible cannabinoid products is not a legitimate medical explanation for a confirmed positive test result for cannabis.
 MROs will verify a drug test confirmed as positive, even if a driver claims to have only used nonintoxicating cannabinoids or edible cannabinoid product.